algesten/str0m/README.md

 no internal threads, just an enormous state machine that is driven forward by different kinds of input.

-### Sample or RTP level?
+### Frame or RTP level?

-Str0m defaults to the "sample level" which treats the RTP as an internal detail.
+Str0m defaults to the "frame level" which treats the RTP as an internal detail.
 The user will thus mainly interact with:

-1. [`Event::MediaData`][evmed] to receive full "samples" (audio frames or video frames).
+1. [`Event::MediaData`][evmed] to receive full frames (audio frames or video frames).
-2. [`Writer::write`][writer] to write full samples.
+2. [`Writer::write`][writer] to write full frames.
 3. [`Writer::request_keyframe`][reqkey] to request keyframes.

-#### Sample level
+#### Frame level

-All codecs such as h264, vp8, vp9 and opus outputs what we call "Samples".
-A sample has a very specific meaning for audio, but this project uses it in a broader sense, where a sample is either a video or audio time stamped chunk of encoded data that typically represents a chunk of audio, or _one single frame for video_.
+All codecs such as h264, vp8, vp9 and opus outputs what we call "Frames".
+A frame has a very specific meaning for video, but this project uses it in a broader sense, where a frame is either a video or audio time stamped chunk of encoded data that typically represents a chunk of audio, or _one single frame for video_.

-Samples are not suitable to use directly in UDP (RTP) packets - for one they are too big.
-Samples are therefore further chunked up by codec specific payloaders into RTP packets.
+Frames are not suitable to use directly in UDP (RTP) packets - for one they are too big.
+Frames are therefore further chunked up by codec specific payloaders into RTP packets.

 #### RTP mode